Norwegian Academy of Science and Letters: Organisation

 vice-chairman and secretary of the two divisions, Mathematics and Natural Sciences and Humanities and Social Sciences.

-President of the Academy is professor of law, Hans Petter Graver (UiO).
-Vice presidents are; Gunn Elisabeth Birkelund and Anders Elverhøi.
+As of 2025 the President of the Academy is professor of social anthropology, Annelin Eriksen (UiB).
+Vice presidents are Kjetil Taskén and Terje Lohndal.
 King Harald V of Norway is honorary president.

 The Academy aims to fulfill its mission by initiating and supporting research, organizing meetings and international conferences, publishing scientific writings and appointing representatives to national and international bodies.
 Each year, the Academy organizes at least 12 open meetings with topics covering a wide range of academic disciplines.

-As of 1 April 2021, the Academy had 946 members, of which 535 Norwegian and 411 foreign.
+As of 1 April 2021, the Academy had 946 members, of which 535 were Norwegian and 411 foreign.
 The members are divided into the mathematics and science class, and the humanities and social sciences class.

 Prizes and other activities

 The academy is responsible for awarding the Abel Prize in mathematics and the Kavli Prize in astrophysics, nanoscience and neuroscience.
 It also represents Norway in the International Council for Science (ICSU), the Union Académique Internationale (UAI), the European Science Foundation (ESF) and the All European Academies (ALLEA).
 The academy is also part of the European Science Academies Advisory Council (EASAC) and one representative from the academy is stationed at the headquarters in Brussels.
 Its aim is to promote science based governing.

 The academy has approximately 900 members, both foreign and Norwegian.
 Prize winners are also added to the member lists upon being awarded.